eliasnogueira/restassured-workshop-3h/docs/req-resp-specification/index.md

-# Request and Response Spacification
+# Request and Response Specification